Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 • a relatively small compost system

-• educational or experimental deployment
+• educational, garden, makerspace, or experimental deployment

 • stable sensor placement